vmleon/learning-library/analytics-library/sailgp/ml/ml.md

    ![ADW Menu](images/open-sailgp.png)
 -->

-1. In the console of the Autonomous Datawarehouse, open the Service Console.
+1. In the console of the Autonomous Data Warehouse, open the Service Console.

    ![pic1](images/open-service-console.png)